chinjun/Nanagogo-NavHelper/README.md

   * Go to [Releases](https://github.com/wlerin/Nanagogo-NavHelper/releases),
   * Right click on the latest `.crx` file and choose 'save link as', save it somewhere easy to find
   * Go to your chrome://extensions page, then find the file on your hard drive and drag it onto the extensions page
+  * When a newer version is available, repeat the above steps to update.

 **Alternative Installation**